La Cité de la peur: Third day of the festival

 At the Martinez, Odile instructs Karamazov and Simon to hurry and get ready for the press conference, which starts in an hour.
-Upon realizing that Simon doesn't have anything to wear, Odile and Karamazov take him shopping in an obvious Pretty Woman parody.
+Upon realizing that Simon does not have anything to wear, Odile and Karamazov take him shopping in an obvious Pretty Woman parody.

 Later, at the press conference, Odile scolds two women who are loudly gossiping, and the projection starts.

 Meanwhile, Karamazov is in the projection room to protect the projectionist (Bacri) against the killer.
 Karamazov, however, has food poisoning, and is passing foul gas, which prompts the projectionist to send him away to the bathroom.
 On his way, Karamazov meets an old flame, and they make awkward small talk.
 In the projection room, the projectionist is murdered.

 Karamazov sees the killer run away, and chases after him.
 However, he is stopped by a group of mimes protesting against sound films, and the killer gets away.